AndrewDMorgan/c--/README.md

 # Future

 Note sure what will become of this to be honest.
+I might work on a basic ide/text editor with syntax highlighting for c-- V2 just to make it slightly more readable, I currently have a really bad terminal based one although a more graphical one would be nice (It's as easy to exit rn as vim).